Last updated on March 9th, 2022

 After about 20 minutes, you’ll reach the affluent town of Llandudno.
 Make your way down the steep roads to the car park by the beach.
 Not much happens in Llandudno but the beach itself is beautiful.
 Modern homes cling to the beach with only a bunch of massive scattered granite rocks protecting them from the pounding waves.
 It’s a nice stop but the real highlight lies a short walk away.

 From the car park, head via the unmarked footpath to Sandy Bay, 15 minutes away.
-The walk itself is super easy and you are totally rewarded for your efforts.
+The walk itself is super easy and you are rewarded for your efforts.
 Sandy Bay is a beautiful white sand beach and you might have it all to yourself, as I did.
 It’s known is as Cape Town’s nude beach but there weren’t any nudies around when I was there.
 The beach itself is quite wild and protected by towering cliffs on the southern end.
-It’s a really cool place to take a break but do bring your own food and drinks as there are no other options here (thankfully).
+It’s a cool place to take a break but do bring your own food and drinks as there are no other options here (thankfully).

-Back to the carpark at Llandudno for another 10-minute drive to Hout Bay.
+Back to the car park at Llandudno for another 10-minute drive to Hout Bay.
 This picturesque fishing town is perfectly situated between mountains on three sides and is also the starting point for one of the best scenic drives in South Africa, Chapman’s Peak Drive.
 Hout Bay is home to one of the busiest fishing harbors in the Western Cape, specializing in tuna, snoek, and crayfish.
 I parked the car near the harbor and went for a stroll around the piers, watching the fishing boats come and go with their daily catch.
 It’s a good place to grab some seafood or catch the locals feeding seals off the pier.

-As mentioned, Hout Bay is the starting point for Chapman’s Peak Drive, one of the finest ocean roads in the world and a ‘must do’ if you already made it out here.
-This road connects Hout Bay to Noordhoek, 15 kilometers away and is a real piece of engineering marvel.
+As mentioned, Hout Bay is the starting point for Chapman’s Peak Drive, one of the finest ocean roads in the world and a ‘must-do’ if you already made it out here.
+This road connects Hout Bay to Noordhoek, 15 kilometers away, and is a real piece of engineering marvel.
 The road twists its way through beautiful Atlantic scenery and is squeezed by towering mountains on its eastern side so much so, that in parts, the road itself was simply carved into the mountain.
 In many ways, Chapman’s Peak Drive resembled parts of our California road trip on the Pacific Coast Highway.

-This road has really beat all odds but it wasn’t always this case.
+This road has beaten all odds but it wasn’t always this case.
 Many times in the past, the road was closed for long periods of reconstruction.
 In recent years, it has been permanently opened after extra reinforcements were put in place.
 Such excellent views don’t come for free unfortunately and Chapman’s Peak Drive is a tolled road costing 38R per vehicle.
 It’s totally worth it.